Izydorczak/Tidy-Data-Project/README.md

 All six tables are then combined into one table called all_data by using the cbind and rbind functions.
 Each row is a vector of variables, or features, taken for one subject performing one activity.
 Each subject has multiple measures, and therefore rows, on each activity.
 Columns are the features, followed by a column of subjects, followed by a column of activities.

 ##Step 2: Extract data that are means and standard deviations.

 A vector called mean_sd_columns is created.
-This is a vector of positions of the columns that have names ending in "mean" or "standard deviation" along with the positions of the suject and activity columns.
+This is a vector of positions of items in the feature file that have names ending in "mean" or "standard deviation" along with the positions of the subject and activity columns.
 A data frame called new_data is created using the all_data data frame and subsetting only the mean_sd_columns along with the subject and activity columns.

 Step 3: Use names in place of numbers for the activities.